-- A connected meter The Livongo meter provides real-time tips and automatically uploads your blood glucose readings, making log books a thing of the past. - Unlimited strips at no cost to you Get as many strips and lancets as you need with no hidden costs.
-When you are about to run out, Livongo ships more supplies right to your door. - Coaching anytime and anywhere The Livongo coaches are Certified Diabetes Educators who are available anytime via phone, text, and a mobile app to give you guidance on your nutrition and lifestyle questions.
+- A connected meter that provides real-time tips and automatically uploads your blood glucose readings. - · Unlimited strips at no cost to you! - Certified Diabetes Educators who are available anytime via phone, text, and a mobile app to give you guidance on your nutrition and lifestyle questions.